With the growth of a company, the need to rebrand and develop a totally new brand identity or revision of the existing one emerges.

 New Brand Identity

-The New Freddie has been simplified to monochromatic colour, compared to the previous Freddie icon which used to in colour.
+The New Freddie has been simplified to monochromatic colour, compared to the previous Freddie icon which used to be in colour.
 This has made it fit various scaling of the icon.

 The icon has functioned as the brand’s primary mark.